-I mention this first because it’s arguably the most important attribute to consider for your wedding.
-Experience naturally translates into competence and a photographer who hasn’t got experience under their belt is rarely more competent than one who does.
-I can’t tell you how many friends have told me they regret hiring a family friend with minimal experience because of a feeling of obligation because the photos didn’t turn out the way they’d envisioned at all.
-I will say, there comes a certain point after 3-5 years when the amount of time someone has been shooting matters less than the quality of their experience.
-A destination wedding photographer who has shot 100 weddings in 5 years is likely to be a better pick than another photographer who may have shot the same amount of weddings in 8 years.
-Wedding photography is like any other skill that atrophies with lack of use so if you have a friend who is a photographer but hasn’t shot weddings or anything like them for years, they may not be the right option.
-My final note is that experienced photographers do cost more but are certainly worth it.
+Previous experience is the most important attribute to consider for your destination wedding photographer.
+A photographer who hasn’t got experience under their belt is almost never more competent than one who does.
+I can’t tell you how many friends have told me they regret hiring a family friend with minimal experience because they felt obligated, then weren’t happy with the photos.
+Make sure the person you hire also has recent experience.
+Wedding photography is like any other skill that atrophies with lack of use.
+If you have a friend who’s a great photographer but hasn’t shot weddings for years, they may not be the right option.
+My final note is that experienced photographers do often cost more but are certainly worth it.
 I’ll take the doctor with more experience every time, and the same goes for a destination wedding photographer!

-Wedding photography experience is important but my definition of experience is twofold – the second aspect refers to experience in traveling for destination weddings which is nearly as important.
-A regular wedding photographer from Boston who is ill-prepared for LA traffic and shows up an hour late, missing you getting ready and putting on your dress is not a situation you want to put yourself into.
-Making sure the photographer has shot destination weddings before ensures they’re well-traveled enough to take little things into consideration that a typical wedding photographer may not have thought of.
-I’ve heard horror stories from photographers about having their gear stolen because they wanted to save money on accommodation.
-Not knowing the safety level of the city they were in because of a lack of experience, they ended up in a dangerous part of town and woke up to their car windows smashed and the important (and expensive) contents in the seat gone.
+Wedding photography experience is obviously important for any wedding.
+For destination weddings, the type of experience needed is twofold.
+The latter aspect refers to having experience in traveling, which can be just as important.
+Let’s say a wedding photographer from Utah is ill-prepared for LA traffic and shows up an hour late.
+They miss you getting ready, putting on your dress, and having a special moment with your mother.
+Making sure the photographer has shot destination weddings before ensures they’re well-traveled enough to take little things into consideration.
+The worst story I’ve heard was from a San Francisco bride who hired a photographer from Reno.
+Not acquainted with the city, he ended up in a dangerous part of town and woke up to his car windows smashed and his camera gear missing.

-For any wedding, I’ve always said that it’s crucial for there to be a good fit between the couple and the wedding photographer, but it’s especially important for a destination wedding and I’ll explain why.
-For a typical wedding, you might spend 4-6 hours with the photographer, with the only break essentially being the ceremony, the meal, and a bit of dancing which isn’t as much time as it sounds.
-It’s not necessarily going out on a limb to say it’s important to get someone who you’ll enjoy having around for a huge chunk of one of the most special days of your life.
-A destination wedding cranks that intimacy to the next level with even more time spent with you the day before, sometimes the day after, and time spent with your closest friends and family.
-To have the typical feel of a distant vendor during that time the way you might with someone else wouldn’t necessarily work because it’d simply be awkward or uncomfortable.
-I don’t want to explicitly say they have to be ‘friendly’ per se but they should at least be open and easygoing enough to be able to have a positive effect on the environment rather than a negative one.
+I’ve always said that it’s crucial for there to be a good fit between the couple and the photographer.
+This is especially important for a destination wedding.
+For a typical wedding, a bride will spend between4-6 hours with the photographer.
+The only breaks in contact throughout the entire day are the ceremony, the meal, and a bit of dancing.
+It’s not going out on a limb to say it’s important to hire a wedding photographer who you’ll enjoy having around for hours on one of the most special days of your life.
+For destination weddings, I spend time with couples, and their families, before and after the wedding day.
+To have the feel of a typical distant vendor be awkward and uncomfortable.
+Do you have to be best friends with your destination wedding photographer?
+Not necessarily, but they should be friendly and easygoing enough to add positively to the experience.

 What to Consider for Guests

-Probably the most uncomfortable part of wedding planning outside of where to seat the guests is how who to invite, how many people you should ask to attend, and what to expect from your guests.
-As a destination wedding photographer, I’ve been a part of many difficult conversations and have consulted couples on how to approach this for an untraditional circumstance.
-Here are a handful of tips and considerations for you about your guests when it comes to a destination wedding.
+The most uncomfortable part of wedding planning is usually centered around the guests.
+Who to invite, how many should attend, and what to expect from your guests are all just the tip of the iceberg.
+As a destination wedding photographer, I’ve been a part of many difficult conversations on how to approach this for a destination wedding.
+It’s not easy but it’s one of the most important parts of a wedding.
+Here are a handful of tips and considerations for you about your guests when it comes to destination wedding planning.